hashicorp/design-system/website/docs/components/pagination/partials/guidelines/guidelines.md

 ### Numbered vs Compact

+Cursor and offset are the most common types of pagination.
+Currently, most HashiCorp products use cursor-based navigation.

+Cursor navigation allows users to navigate to the next or previous set of records no matter where the user is located within the dataset (record 1 or 300).
+With this type of pagination, the system doesn’t know which page the current page is and can’t show page numbers (1, 2, 3, etc…).
+If your product supports it, you should use compact pagination.

+Offset or page-based pagination allows you to divide datasets into pages, letting users navigate to any particular page.
+If your product supports it, you can use either numbered or compact pagination.
 In most cases, the numbered pagination provides a better user experience.
 It allows users to jump between pages and always return to the first page or go to the last page without navigating through the pages manually.

-If your product only has cursor pagination, it won't be able to support the numbered variant.
-Only applications with offset pagination can implement the numbered pagination variant.

 ![Numbered pagination example](/assets/components/pagination/pagination-offset-example.png =50%x50%)
 - Supported by offset (page-based) pagination.